rightsidedev/passpicka/docs/passapp_plan.md

-# Password Management Terminal Application
+## Software Development Plan for

-# Software Development Plan
+# Password Management Terminal Application: Passpicka

 #### Author: Mandy Kopelke, Final Draft: 10th August 2019

-### Statement of Purpose and Scope
+## Statement of Purpose and Scope

 In an age where data breaches are an everyday occurrence, it is the responsibilty of every person who does anything online, to understand the implications of password security.
 By implementing secure password practices, people will have the best opportunity to protect themselves and their personal data.